guibou/AdventOfCode2019/README.md

-My advent of code for 2018
+My advent of code for 2019

 Each days are in `src/DayN.hs`.

-`src/DayX.hs` is the template to start each day, just replace the name "DayX" by "DayN".
+`src/DayX.hs` is the template to start each day, you can generate a new file using `src/startDay X`.

 Starts stack with `nix-shell --run 'cabal new-repl'` to start a session and `:l YourDay'.